What is synthetic data generation?

 Tools for synthetic data generation

-Choosing the right tools for synthetic data generation is crucial for achieving high-quality results.
+Choosing the right tools for synthetic data generation and / or synthetic test data generation is crucial for achieving high-quality results.
 Several open-source and commercial products are available to help developers generate synthetic data from real data efficiently and securely, including Tonic.ai’s industry-leading solutions.
 Below are several pioneering tools in the market:

 Commercial tools